funatsufumiya/ofxSimpleOsc/README.md

 			.else_show_warning(); // Show not handled warning

                         // .else_([&](const ofxOscMessage& m){
-                        //      // if you want to write code at end of method chain,
+                        //      // If you want to write code at end of method chain,
                         //      // please add .else_() instead of .else_show_warning()
+                        //
-                        //      // for warning, in this block, you can use
+                        //      // To warn, in this block, you can use
 		        //	// osc_receiver.showNotHandledWarning();
                         // })